 ENVIRONMENTAL ISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact III.
-AIR QUALITY - Where available, the significance criteria established by applicable air quality management or air pollution control district may be relied upomake the following determinations.
-Would the project: a) Conflict with or obstruct implementation of the applicable air quality plan (e.g. , by having potential emissions of regulated criterion pollutants which exceed the San Joaquin Valley Air Pollution Control Districts (SJVAPCD) adopted thresholds for these pollutants)? Х b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)? Х c) Expose sensitive receptors to substantial pollutant concentrations? Х d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people? Х a) Conflict with or obstruct implementation of the applicable air quality plan?
+AIR QUALITY - Where avait applicable air quality management make the following determinations. or air pollutio n control district a) Conflict with or obstruct implementation of the applicable air quality plan (e.g. , by having potential emissions of regulated criterion pollutants which exceed the San Joaquin Valley Air Pollution Control Districts (SJVAPCD) adopted thresholds for these pollutants)? Х b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)? Х c) Expose sensitive receptors to substantial pollutant concentrations? Х d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people? Х a) Conflict with or obstruct implementation of the applicable air quality plan?